adrianova8/Structure_of_a_Matrix/README.md

-# S03 T02: Estructura d'una Matriu
+# S03 T02: Structure of a Matrix

 **Target:**
   *  dimensions, shapes